-As Commander in Chief, the president enjoys complete control over the US nuclear arsenal.
-No one in Congress, the judicial branch, or even the US military can legally prevent their use once the president’s order is given.
+As Commander in Chief, the president has complete control over the US nuclear arsenal.
+The president is not required to consult anyone in Congress, the judicial branch, or even the US military before ordering a nuclear strike.

 More are in storage.

 Thousands of backup weapons are kept in storage—the so-called nuclear hedge.
-In total, the US maintains about 4,600 nuclear warheads and bombs.
+In total, the US maintains about 2,000 nuclear warheads in storage.